 Why do audit regulators flag Excel working papers?

 The AFM and other European regulators consistently flag working papers where amounts do not trace to source data.
-If a reviewer cannot click on a cell and see a formula linking back to the trial balance, the working paper fails the re-performance test under ISA 230.8.
-Common issues include hardcoded numbers instead of formulas, VLOOKUP with approximate match on account codes, and single-use spreadsheets that break when the trial balance structure changes.
+If a reviewer cannot click on a cell and see a formula linking back to the trial balance, the working paper fails the re-performance test under ISA 230.8 .
+Common issues include hardcoded numbers instead of formulas, VLOOKUP with approximate match on account codes, single-use spreadsheets that break when the trial balance structure changes, and manual copy-paste between tabs with no cross-check formula.